MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 A number of simplifying assumptions were required to reduce the sample space for simulations to manageable size.
 In many cases, we simply chose arbitrary but convenient sizes and frequencies for the model elements.
 In such cases, we tested a range of each parameter to verify that scaling relationships were maintained as expected.

+- **Documents:**  The simulation does not instantiate real copies of real documents with real contents, nor allocate any real disk space for their storage.
+A document copy is internally represented only as an individual area within a hypothetical disk extent.
 - **Collections:**  We chose to model a single library collection at one time.
 If multiple collections need to be modeled, each collection can be modeled separately and the results from independent collections combined.
-- **Collection Documents:**  The collection contains a fixed number of documents, 10,000 (ten thousand).
-This is a very modest number for most real-world collections, but, again, the results can be scaled up to any size required.
+- **Collection Documents:**  The collection contains a fixed number of documents, currently 10,000 (ten thousand).
+This is a very modest number for most real-world collections, but, again, the results can be scaled up to any size required with straightforward arithmetic.
 Since the size of the collection does not alter its statistical behavior, such as *rate* of error or loss, error and loss *numbers* should scale directly with collection size.
 Alternatively, one can change the simulation parameter for collection size.
+However, we feel that this consumes much additional computation without the benefit of giving more information.
 - **Simulated Duration:**  The simulation models aging of documents for approximately ten years.
 If a longer or shorter period is desired, one can change the simulation parameter for duration.
 - **"Metric" Years:**  To simplify many calculations, we use a nominal "metric" year of 10,000 (ten thousand) hours, instead of approximately 8760 in a calendar year.
 Similarly, a metric quarter is 2,500 (two thousand five hundred) hours, and a metric month 1,000 (one thousand) hours.
 - **Server Error Rates:**  We assume that all servers used by a client for a single collection have, initially, identical error characteristics.
 The error rate within a server may change over time due to random "glitches" which may be injected into the server to model, e.g., HVAC failures, different batches of disks, and so forth.
 - **Server Failure Rates:**  It is possible for a server to fail completely and lose all of the document copies it contains.
 The likelihood of failure of a server is randomly chosen at the beginning of a simulation run, and that likelihood may be changed during the simulation due to economic or environmental "shock" conditions that increase the likelihood of associated failures.
 - **Poisson IID Sector Errors:**  We chose to model "sector" errors in documents.
-Such errors arrive as a Poisson process over all the sectors of a storage structure, and the arrivals of errors are independent and identically distributed.
+Such errors arrive as a Poisson process over all the sectors of a storage structure, and the arrivals of errors are *independent and identically distributed* (IID).
 Some errors strike sections of the storage that are occupied by documents, and some strike unoccupied areas.
 - **Fragile Documents:**  Documents are considered fragile.
 If a document copy suffers a single sector error, we consider the document copy to be lost.
 This is probably too conservative for some types of documents, e.g., uncompressed text, but plausible for others, e.g., compressed and encrypted documents.
 - **Sector Lifetimes:**  Intervals between sector errors are exponentially distributed according to specified simulation parameters.
 Sector error rate parameters are expressed as the inverse, that is, sector lifetimes, in mega-hours (Mh), and then the lifetimes are expressed as half-lives rather than mean exponential lifetime.
 (Error rates are very small numbers with many leading zeros, hard to understand and judge.
 Lifetimes, the inverse of error rates, are more easily grasped.
 Continuing in the same vein, half-life is more easily understood than mean exponential lifetime.)
 - **Range of Sector Half-lives:**  We model a wide range of half-lives from 1 to 10,000 mega-hours.
 The specific values chosen are in groups of 1-2-3-5-10 to permit both 1-3-10 and 1-2-5-10 logarithmic assessments.